Two Conflux Technology Heat Exchangers on a white background

 The finer details and requirements for part certification are often clear as this is driven by industry specific standards that already exist in many instances.
 In contrast to this, knowledge is still constantly being developed in relation to the qualification of AM in general.
 Equipment OEM’s have varying approaches to addressing the surrounding topics and it is not uncommon for end users to develop and implement their own qualification processes and standards.
 This remains true at Conflux as we are one of few companies that are pioneering in the space of AM heat exchangers.

-How do we provide our customers with confidence in AM?
+How do we provide our customers with confidence in Additive Manufacturing?

 Common questions arise from customers in relation to the qualification of the AM process.
 Having successfully delivered AM heat exchange solutions across both heavily and less regulated industries, we are now in a position where we have answers (but not all of them of course).